You are here

 Registrations are accepted on a first-come, first-served and space available basis.
 Submission of a registration form does not guarantee enrollment in a class.
 If you submit a registration form and your preferred classes are full, you will be placed on the waiting list and notified as soon as possible if a space becomes available.

 Scholarships are based on financial need and are available on a first-come, first-served basis.
 Please indicate in your registration form if you would like to request a scholarship.
-You will be asked to provide family financial information (required) and a letter of support from an art teacher or mentor (recommended, but not required).
+Please note that you will also be asked to provide family financial information (required).

 Full program cost, less the deposit, will be refunded if the request to drop is received in writing to the firstname.lastname@example.org email one day prior to the start of the program.
 If the request to cancel is received on or after the program start date, you will be responsible for the balance due.
 MassArt reserves the right to cancel courses in the event of an insufficient number of registrations.
 You will receive a full refund in the event that a course is cancelled for this reason.